velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 ## Problems with Cached Tables

-If you don't have enough RAM, Spark can cache your tables partly to disk.
-This is still way, way, faster than scanning an entire C* table.
-However, cached tables are still tied to a single Spark context/application.
+NOTE: Cached tables don't work with 2i indices

-Also: `rdd.cache()` is NOT the same as SQLContext's `cacheTable`!
+NOTE: `rdd.cache()` is NOT the same as SQLContext's `cacheTable`!

 ---